InfinityDaGod/InfiniteApi/readme.md

 - Don't say you made this
 - My Discord Tag: zerø#6743

-This is my main API, meaning anything you see my other APIs have, this one will have, it maybe even btter than that one.
+This is my main API, meaning anything you see my other APIs have, this one will have, it maybe even be better than that one.
 I put time into this so if you copy the whole thing then say you made it I will end you.
 I'll make sure everyone knows your a copy cat.

+Btw, when I say whole thing, that does not mean you can copy like half of it then say you made it, I'll still end you if you do that.

 # Thanks To
 - [Snoozeds for making the website](https://dankrpg.xyz/)